jccultima123/jej_mis/README.md

 - MySQL
 - mod_rewrite activated
 - Any Browser that supports CSS3 and HTML5.
 Check out this [reference](http://caniuse.com/) to know how.
+- Your database (Query Samples will be included in jccultimaCMS)

 ## Documentation

 A very early documentation can be found from [MINI](http://php-mini.com/documentation/).

+## REMINDER / DISCLAIMER

+This system is only for educational purposes.
+You can obtain it but there will be no database in this repo.
+So, you should have already one.

 ## Support